USFWS/secas/_posts/2023-03-28-Register-for-a-virtual-workshop-to-review-draft-Southeast-Conservation-Blueprint-2023.md

 title: >-
   Register for a virtual workshop to review draft Southeast Conservation Blueprint 2023
 author: >-
-  Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints
+  Hilary Morris, User Support & Communications for the Southeast Blueprint
 hero:
   name: TrunkBayStJohnUSVI_CyrusCrossanUnsplash_sm.jpg
   alt: Ocean in shades of turquoise and darker blue with rocky islands in the background and foreground covered with scrubby green vegetation.